apollographql/apollo-server/docs/source/migration-engine.md

 ## Stand-alone Apollo Server

 Apollo Server 2 is able to completely replace the Engine proxy.
 To enable metrics reporting, add `ENGINE_API_KEY` as an environment variable.
 Apollo Server will then create a reporting agent that sends execution traces to the Engine UI.
 In addition by default, Apollo Server supports [persisted queries](./features/apq.html) without needing the proxy's cache.
 Apollo Server also provides cache-control headers for consumption by a [CDN](./features/cdn.html).
-Integrating a CDN means that full response caching with Engine proxy is no longer necessary.
+Integrating a CDN provides an alternative to the full response caching inside of Engine proxy.

 ```js
 const { ApolloServer } = require('apollo-server');